 For further information on recommended file types and requirements for submission, please visit: http://authorservices.wiley.com/bauthor/suppinfo.asp

 Great care should be taken in the preparation of the illustrations.
 They should be referred to in the text as figures using Arabic numbers, e.g. Fig. 1, Fig. 2, etc., in order of appearance.
 Each figure should be labelled with its appropriate number.

 In the full-text online edition of the journal, figure legends may be truncated in abbreviated links to the full screen version.
 Therefore, the first 100 characters of any legend should inform the reader of key aspects of the figure.

+To ensure accurate conversion of characters, standard fonts such as Times, Times New Roman, Ariel or Helvetica should be used for preparing the text and figures.
+Use of bold fonts should be avoided.
 Please save vector graphics (e.g. line artwork) in Encapsulated PostScript Format (EPS), and bitmap files (e.g. half-tones) in Tagged Image File Format (TIFF).
 These should be at a resolution of at least 300 dpi at final size.
 Ideally, vector graphics that have been saved in metafile (.WMF) or pict (.PCT) format should be embedded within the body of the text file.
 Illustrations may also be submitted in PDF format.
 Detailed information on our digital illustration standards is available here.

 There will be no charges for colour illustrations.

 These should include only essential data.
 Each table must be typewritten on a separate sheet and should be numbered consecutively in Arabic numerals, e.g. Table 1, and given a short caption.
 Tables should not be submitted in PDF format.

 These should be brief and must include references to sources of financial and logistical support.